I pay attention when my husband says, “chicken piccata just made it into the top 10” while eating dinner.

 - Add broth, lemon juice, and capers and bring to a steady simmer.
 Return cutlets to pan for 1-2 minutes.
 Add the butter and once the butter melts, serve immediately.

-- Serve cutlets with sauce, garnished with fresh parsley and grated Parmesan.
+- Serve cutlets with sauce over pasta, garnished with fresh parsley and grated Parmesan.